Hey Siri, lock my door! How the ‘August’ secured my smart apartment

 Because my condo association wants all the front doors to look uniform, I couldn’t get a keypad smart lock, even if I wanted.
 And while the August lock is inconspicuous on the outside of your door, it has a pretty large footprint on the inside of it.
 In fact, I had to remove the plate that attaches to my handle to install it on my door.
 I didn’t have this problem at my last apartment, but you should keep in mind that the August isn’t entirely universal.

-Just this morning, Wink announced August compatibility with its Hub 2, and it also works with both Siri, thanks to HomeKit, and Alexa.
+Wink’s Hub 2 is compatible with August, and it also works with both Siri, thanks to HomeKit, and Alexa.

 Easy does it

 The August has a few other things going for it, as well.
-It’s the easiest lock to install, because you don’t need to remove the deadbolt and outside cylinder.
+It’s the easiest lock to install because you don’t need to remove the deadbolt and outside cylinder.
 It should take you 10 minutes, tops.
 It has an Auto-Lock feature that locks your door if it’s been open for between 30 seconds and five minutes, depending on your setting.
 Using Auto-Lock, I nearly locked myself out after running down the stairs to get the mail in my jammies without my phone or keys, so that would’ve been a nightmare.
 I promptly turned it off after that.

-More: Set the mood or go full disco with our guide to smart lighting for your smart apartment

 Thanks to geofencing, the Auto-Unlock feature unlocks your door after you’ve returned home from being out.
 That’s my favorite feature, and it works great in an apartment.
 I have heard some users with bigger homes have issues with it, because they’ll go out into their backyard, for example, and the lock thinks they’ve actually left home.